sabatical_westmountmag

 1. Keep up to date on your industry or organization

 One of the biggest fears about being “out of the loop” is that you could be left behind.
-But there are ways to keep abreast of what’s happening in your industry.
+However, there are ways to stay informed about developments in your industry.
 Stay informed by reading industry-specific websites, social and broadcast media, blogs, and trade magazines.
 You can also attend trade shows, conferences and networking events.

-If you’re returning to the same organization, you can stay informed by receiving company emails and reports from your line manager and reading your company’s social media pages.
-Keeping in contact with your manager or your HR team can also help you to feel connected and motivated while you’re away, and to remain informed about any developments that may affect you.
+If you’re returning to the same organization, you can stay informed by receiving company emails and reports from your line manager, as well as reading your company’s social media pages.
+Staying in contact with your manager or HR team can also help you feel connected and motivated while you’re away, and remain informed about any developments that may affect you.

 ‘… there are ways to keep abreast of what’s happening in your industry.
 Stay informed by reading industry-specific websites, social and broadcast media, blogs, and trade magazines.’